tomomasayamasaki/RBFleX-NAS/README.md

 ### NAFBee: Neural Network Activation Function Benchmark
 This is a benchmark for networks with a variety of activation functions based on VGG-19 and BERT.
 NAFBee provides network information and accuracy.
 Users can obtain the accuracy without training.
 To download NAFBee, please visit the GitHub Page of [NAFBee](https://github.com/tomomasayamasaki/NAFBee).
+NAFBee is stored on `./designsoace/NAFBee/`

 ## 🟨 Download image dataset